treeverse/lakeFS/docs/reference/oidc.md

 Authorization is still managed via [lakeFS groups and policies](./authorization.md).

-By default, an externally managed user is assigned to the groups configured in the _default_initial_groups_ property above.
+By default, an externally managed user is assigned to the lakeFS groups configured in the _default_initial_groups_ property above.
 For a user to be assigned to other groups, add the _initial_groups_ claim to their **ID token** claims.
 The claim should contain a comma-separated list of group names.

-Once the user is created, you can manage their permissions from the Administration pages in the lakeFS UI.
+Once the user has been created, you can manage their permissions from the Administration pages in the lakeFS UI or using _lakectl_.